 Beth McKillop is Deputy Director of the Victoria and Albert Museum, London.
 In 1992 she curated the initial installation of the Samsung Gallery of Korean Art there.
 Since then, she has maintained an interest in Korean ceramics, decorative arts and book history.
 Recent publications include an Orientations article (September 2012) marking the anniversary of the Korean gallery's opening; Korea-related contributions to the Oxford Companion to the Book (2010) and an International Journal of Korean Art and Archaeology article, "A royal manuscript of 1809 in the British Library" (2010).
 She is currently preparing an article about collecting Korean art at the V&A in the second half of the 20th century, which will carry on from Wilkinson's article in Journal of the History of Collections, 15, pp. 241-255.

-Chaired by Sun Joo Kim, Harvard-Yenching Professor of Korean History; Director, Korea Institute
+Chaired by Sun Joo Kim, Harvard-Yenching Professor of Korean History; Director of Korea Institute